How to Place a Patient in Sims Position: A Step-by-Step Guide

 Secure the Position

 Once the patient is in the Sims position, use restraints or safety straps if necessary to prevent them from rolling over.
-Even so, ensure these restraints are not too tight to avoid restricting circulation or causing discomfort. -
+That said, ensure these restraints are not too tight to avoid restricting circulation or causing discomfort. -

 Monitor Continuously